HIGHLY CAPABLE STUDENT PROGRAM

 - Support and services at their secondary school with AP and Honors classes (this may include clustering Language Arts Social Studies Learning Block)

-To determine whether this program would be a good fit for your student, discuss academic abilities and performance with your child’s teacher(s).
-Aside from high academic performance, some typical intellectual characteristics of highly capable children include:
+To determine whether this program would be a good fit for a student, it is important for parents to discuss academic abilities and performance with the child’s teacher(s).
+In addition to high academic performance, highly capable children often exhibit the following characteristics:

 - Capacity to learn with an unusual depth of understanding, to retain what has been learned, and to transfer learning to new situations